The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 The rate of order defects is expressed as a percentage that relates to all orders in the last 60 days.

-Formula: Rate of order defects
+Formula: Rate of order deficiencies

 Minimum requirement and ideal value for the BuyBox

-Tip: How can you prevent order defects
+Tip: How to prevent order deficiencies

-To prevent both a negative review and an A-to-Z Guarantee claim, direct customer communication is the only solution.
+To prevent both a negative review and an A-to-Z guarantee claim, direct customer communication is the only solution.
 In most cases, customers will seek contact with you before leaving a bad review or opening a guarantee case.
 This is your chance to turn an unhappy customer into a satisfied one by quickly and efficiently finding a solution to their problem.

 5. Cancellation rate before order processing